 I was 22 and still studying.
 Being a young girl, I wanted to have fun and be independent.
 That’s why I was looking for a work at a project.
 CIENCE, then Leadware, was hiring people in late May, so I decided to give it a try.
 I remember when I went for my job interview because it was hard to find the company location.
 The building was near the river Dnipro and had a pier.

-The taxi driver arrived at the wrong address and left me somewhere in the middle of Podil.
+Taxi driver arrived at the wrong address and left me somewhere in the middle of Podil.
 I was searching for the office (didn’t know at that time it would be my thing to do the research), and eventually I got there one hour late for the interview.
 I thought everything should be really formal at the job interview, so I was wearing high-heeled shoes.

 They were smaller than my actual size, but I had put them on because they were the only ones that fit my jumpsuit.
 As a result, when I finally got the office after one hour of circling around that location, my feet were bleeding.
 However, I was so excited about that job that I didn’t even notice that fact until I left the office.
 I never put those shoes on again, but I will definitely remember that 1st day at the office forever.